Leisure Suit Larry in the Land of the Lounge Lizards: Reception

+1991 VGA remake

 A version of the game with VGA graphics and sound card audio appeared in 1991.
 Re-titled Leisure Suit Larry 1: In the Land of the Lounge Lizards and using the new game engine Sierra's Creative Interpreter, it was released in 1991 for the Amiga, DOS, and Macintosh platforms.
 For the first remake, Al Lowe served as director and designer, also helping to program the game, and Ken Williams became executive producer.
 Other key people included Stuart Moulder (producer), William R. Davis Sr. (creative director), William D. Skirvin (art designer), Mark Seibert (music director), Oliver Brelsford (lead programmer), and the music other than the theme song was composed by Chris Braymen.
 The suggested standard retail price of the 1991 version was $59.95, but Sierra offered owners of the original game an upgrade to the new game for $25.

 Reception

-Larrys sales were very poor at first, with only 4,000 copies sold upon its release.
-Many stores refused to stock the game because of its adult content, which was subject to controversy.
-Some resellers refused to handle the game, while others refused to advertise it, and one refused to list the game on its list of best sellers.
-In effect, its first-month sales were lower than any new Sierra product launch in years.
-A Sierra employee quit and a potential employee refused to work on Larry.
-Lowe stated, "My initial reaction was that I had wasted six months of my life."
-Word-of-mouth spread quickly, however, and by the year's end, the game became a commercial success, selling over 250,000 copies.
-It sold over 300,000 units in total.
-A significant number of the game's players were female.

-According to Sierra's marketing director John Williams, "Obviously lots of retailers were selling lots of Leisure Suit Larry, but no one wanted to admit it."
-It also became widely pirated, including in the Soviet Union.
-According to Lowe, a film adaptation was considered and he was flown to Hollywood to demonstrate the game in person.
-Footage from the game was used in the 1990 music video for Sailor's song "The Secretary".
-Sierra received what Williams described as a "deluge" of mail opposing its release of Larry after he wrote a series of articles for Computer Gaming World discussing his company and the industry's views on adult software.
-Leisure Suit Larrys success resulted in a line of sequels and spin-off titles.
-Combined sales of the Larry series surpassed 1.4 million units by March 1996.